New York Mets: Retired numbers

 Major League Baseball retired Jackie Robinson's number 42 on April 15, 1997, when the Mets played the Dodgers at Shea Stadium.
 Butch Huskey wore the number throughout the rest of his Mets career because of a grandfather clause placed on the retired number by MLB.
 Mo Vaughn also wore 42 during his stint with the Mets, because of the same clause.

 On the final opening day at Shea Stadium, April 8, 2008, the Mets unveiled a sign bearing the name "Shea" next to the team's retired numbers honoring William Shea and his contributions to the franchise.

 In 2014, a special memorial logo honoring broadcaster Ralph Kiner, depicting a microphone along with his name and the years 1922–2014, was displayed on the left-field wall adjacent to, but not as a part of, the Mets' retired numbers, from 2014 to 2016.
 In the 2016 Mets yearbook, a sidebar in an article on Mike Piazza's upcoming number retirement implies that Kiner has been "retired" next to William Shea.
 This was confirmed when the Mets' retired numbers were moved to the roof facade during the 2016 season to accommodate Mike Piazza's number 31; the Kiner logo was placed next to the Shea and Jackie Robinson numbers, no longer separated from the others.

 On August 28, 2021, the Mets retired Jerry Koosman's number 36.
 On July 9, 2022, the Mets retired Keith Hernandez's number 17.
 That same year, on August 27, the Mets retired Willie Mays' number 24.
 On April 5, 2023, the Mets honored broadcaster Bob Murphy with a microphone logo alongside Kiner.
 The Mets retired Dwight Gooden's number 16 on April 14, 2024, and Darryl Strawberry's number 18 later that year on June 1.
 On July 19, 2025, the Mets retired David Wright's number 5.
+Carlos Beltrán will have his #15 retired by the Mets during the 2026 season.

 The uniform number 8 has not been issued since Gary Carter was elected to the Hall of Fame in 2003 as an Expo, after requesting to go in as a Met.
 When the Mets honored Carter, they did not retire number 8, but instead gave him a replica of his Hall of Fame plaque depicting him as a Met instead of an Expo.
 Desi Relaford and Matt Galante were the last Mets player and coach, respectively, to wear the number.
 After Carter's death, the Mets honored him in a ceremony on Opening Day in 2012, where they unveiled the "Kid 8" memorial logo (also worn on the uniform sleeve) on the outfield fence.
 The number is still not officially retired.